Healthcare UX

 Patient- doctor illustration

-Outpatient care is often the first, and most frequent, touchpoint patients have with a healthcare system.
+Outpatient care is often the first, and most frequent, touchpoint patients have with healthcare providers.
 From appointment scheduling to follow-ups, it's a space filled with opportunities to either build trust or break it.
-And in an era where patients expect more seamless, transparent, and human-centered experiences, the design of your digital tools can make or break that relationship.
+In an era where patients expect more seamless, transparent, and patient-centric experiences, the design of your digital tools can make or break that relationship.
+Understanding and optimizing the healthcare patient journey is crucial for improving patient acquisition and retention.

-So how do you improve the patient experience in the outpatient setting?
+So how do you improve the patient journey in the outpatient setting?

 • Infinite Scrolling with custom Spinner component